25 year performance warranties for solar panels are the industry standard.

 However - it's very important to understand the difference between a solar panel performance warranty and a solar panel product warranty.

-Most solar panels these days have a product warranty of 10-12 years (some super-high-end brands such as Sunpower carry a 25-year product warranty), and a performance warranty of 25 years.
+Most solar panels these days have a product warranty of 12-25 years (higher end brands carry the longest warranties, but lately many budget end brands have started to increase their product warranties), and a performance warranty of 25 years.